boriskundu/multilingual-rag/README.md

 #### **Notebook 4: Comparative Evaluation & Analysis** (`4_evaluation_and_analysis.ipynb`)
 - Compare approaches across all metrics
 - Statistical significance testing
+- Generate visualizations and summary reports
+- Qualitative error analysis
+- **Output**: All figures and CSV files in `results/`

+#### **Notebook 5: LLM as a judge evaluation** (`4_evaluation_and_analysis.ipynb`)
+- Compare chunks with responses for both flows
+- Compute performance metrics like faithfulness, completeness, and appropriateness for both flows
-- Generate visualizations and reports
+- Generate visualizations and summary reports
 - Qualitative error analysis
 - **Output**: All figures and CSV files in `results/`